sudo-Kunal-Mahajan/algorand-react-framework/README.md

 # React SDK for Algorand

-This project was created as a guide/reference for devs to create UI for their Algorand Apps.
+This project is created as a guide/reference for devs to create UI for their Algorand Apps.

 ## How to?